aarjaycreation/Linux-Post-Installation/README.md

-# archlinux_post_install
+# Post Installation Scripts
-Post Install scripts for Arch Linux
+My personal dotfiles and post-installation scripts for a new Linux install.